 .jpg)

-Then the demolition begins.
+Then demolition begins.

 The reality of hospitality & restaurant build-outs in Chicago is dictated by the city's specific, rigid infrastructure requirements.
 Unlike a retail shop or an office, a restaurant is a living machine.
 It consumes massive amounts of energy and water.
 It produces heat, smoke, and waste.
 Managing those inputs and outputs accounts for nearly 40% of your total construction budget before a single tile is laid.